0x4hm3d0x/Ryuk/README.md

 3. To execute shell commands, prefix them with `/do`.
 4. ## Exmples
 5. /do write index html file in my $Home directory
+6. You can use your custom openai api key type `/api` then enter your api key
 ## Contributing

 Contributions to Ryuk are welcome.
 Please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.